 Florida State College at Jacksonville

 Florida State College at Jacksonville, previously known as Florida Community College at Jacksonville, serves more than 50,000 students each year through its credit and non-credit programs.
 The college's workforce development program is the largest in Florida.

 Practical Nursing Certificate

 Aspiring participants must have proof of CPR certification, high school diplomas (or the equivalent) and passing scores on the Test of Adult Basic Education exam.
-The 1,350 hours of training amounts to 45 credit hours.
-The curriculum provides coursework in biology, anatomy, physiology and health care systems.
-Topics of study include basic nursing skills, nutrition, medical-surgical disorders, specialty care and medical terminology.
+This program amounts to 1,350 hours of training.
+Topics of study include basic nursing skills, health care systems, nutrition, medical-surgical disorders, specialty care and medical terminology.
 Students also undergo clinical rotations.

 Those who complete the program can sit for the NCLEX-PN (National Council Licensure Examination for Licensed Practical/Vocational Nurses).
 Upon passing the test, they can obtain licensure as an LPN.